MartinBruun/P6/README.md

 ### Developer mode
 Before starting any of these commands, make sure to go into the Docker Dashboard, find Settings > Resources > Filesharing and then make sure that your computer give rights to the `P6` folder, otherwise some containers might not build.

-Also, be sure to know that the developer container uses up towards `3 GB` of space, primarily because of the mobile image!

-To run all apps in developer mode, simply write:
+To run the web and box apps in developer mode, be in the root directory of the `P6` project, and simply write:

 `docker-compose build`
 `docker-compose up`